NeuroJSON/jmesh/JMesh_specification.md

 #### MeshLine

 `"MeshLine"` defines a set of line segments using an ordered 1-D list of node indices (starting from 1).
+It must be defined by an 1-by-N or N-by-1 vector of integers.
-If an index is 0, it marks end of the current line segment and start a new line segment from the next index.
+If an index is 0, it marks the end of the current line segment and starts a new line segment from the next index.

 ```
 "MeshLine": [N1, N2, N3, ... ]